Sixth Street Specialty Lending, (TSLX) Stock Analysis

 Financial Services · Asset Management

-Passes 4/9 gates (positive momentum, no SEC red flags, news events none recent, semi cycle peak clear).
-Fails on favorable risk/reward ratio and clean insider activity and earnings proximity 5d<=7d.
+Passes 5/9 gates (no SEC red flags, news events none recent, earnings proximity 71d clear, semi cycle peak clear, materials cycle peak clear).
+Fails on weak momentum and favorable risk/reward ratio and clean insider activity and death cross (50MA < 200MA).
 Suitability: aggressive.

 Thesis